-This tutorial provides some tips n tricks for how to optimize your Unity environments to run well on low end systems e.g. integrated graphics / mobile systems, or VR.
+This tutorial provides some practical guidance on how to optimize your Unity environments to run well, with a particular focus on low end systems e.g. integrated graphics / mobile systems, or VR.

-In a recent class of mine on some on some old integrated graphics based machines we were able to increase the frame rate from 2 fps to about 70fps in just a few minutes, and with more time and focus and following all of the tips shared here, I could have done even better.
+In a recent class of mine on some on some old integrated graphics based machines we were able to increase the frame rate the student was experiencing from 2 fps to about 70 fps in just a few minutes, and with more time and focus and following all of the tips shared here we could have done better.

 Here are some tips to explore.
 Some are mobile specific and some are more general.
 Pick and choose whats good for you:

 - Drop the size on your textures and normal maps to be more low end friendly.
 Experiment with 256 and 512 sized textures.
 The textures supplied with Gaia are located in Gaia / 3rd Party Samplers / GameTexturesDotCom.
-You are often better to pre-optimize your textures than to get Unity to do it for you.
-They will most likely be cleaner and this will have a substantial visual impact.
+You are often better to pre-optimize your textures with specialist 3rd party tools than to let Unity do it for you as they will most likely be cleaner and this will have a substantial visual impact.

 - Use a maximum of 4 textures on your terrain.
 Every multiple of 4 textures causes the unity terrain shader to render an additional pass (draw the terrain all over again).
-So even adding 1 texture over the boundary of 4 will cause another pass.
+So even adding 1 texture over this boundary of 4 will cause another pass.

 - Run a smooth or two on your terrain after you have finished stamping.
 Smoothing the terrain reduces the number of polys that need to be rendered.